midwest-js/midwest/README.md

 ## Debugging

-Warepot (and most other server-side modules from TCB) uses the excellent [Debug](https://github.com/visionmedia/debug) plugin.
+Midwest Express (and many, many other modules in NPM) uses the excellent [Debug](https://github.com/visionmedia/debug) plugin.

-To debug everything, simply set `DEBUG=warepot` as an environment variable.
-To debug specific parts, set (for example) `DEBUG=warepot:responder`.
+To debug everything, simply set `DEBUG=midwest` as an environment variable.
+To debug specific parts, set (for example) `DEBUG=midwest:responder`.
 Debuggable parts are currently:

-- warepot:errorhandler
+- midwest:errorhandler
-- warepot:responder
+- midwest:responder

 ## Caveats